Labour ‘would clean up politics and have independent process for chair of BBC’

 Sir Keir added: “We also need to clean up politics because we’ve had issue after issue where there’s sleaze, there’s suggestions of contracts being awarded to people who know each other in the Conservative Party.
 We’ve got to end that sort of politics.”

-His comments pile further pressure on ministers to strengthen the independence of the process to find Mr Sharp’s successor, to which Rishi Sunak has declined to commit.
+His comments pile further pressure on ministers to bolster the independence of the process to find Mr Sharp’s successor, which Rishi Sunak has so far declined to commit to ensuring.

 Veteran broadcaster David Dimbleby suggested a cross-party committee should be handed responsibility for making the decision, with the role of the Prime Minister “curtailed”.